Abhikumar86/my-publications/docs/02-siwalik-ecology.md

-**Full text screening**: For full text screening, we first selected three variables (`label`, `journal` and `year`) from the included abstracts.
+**Full text screening**: For full text screening, we first selected five variables (`label`, `title`, `journal`, `year`  and `doi`) from the included abstracts.
 Then, we manually  screened articles based on the full text of every article.
-This process excluded 71 more articles and we left with only 40 studies.
+This process excluded 71 more articles and we left with only 40 studies (Figure \@ref(fig:fig21)).

 ### Data extraction

 Considering the questions initially posed, we looked for the following information (if available) for each article:

--   plant taxa studied (if available), to estimate taxonomic scope of studies
+-   taxonomic group of plants under study (if available), to estimate taxonomic scope of studies
 -   geographic location (latitude and longitude) to estimate geographical distribution of studies.
 If it is not available in study, we estimate the approx location using Google Maps and Google Earth.
 We also recorded the Indian state in which study was conducted.
 -   year of the study to estimate temporal distribution of studies
--   Domain and subdomain of plant ecology for each the study.
+-   Domain of plant ecology for each the study.
 Adopting a single unique classification system for ecological studies is difficult as study areas often overlap.
-However, we followed the following broad classification system for the present study (Table \@ref(tab:clasf23)).
+However, we adhered to the following broad classification system for the present study (Table \@ref(tab:clasf23)).

 <table>